 The SoFi Credit Card offers unlimited 2% cash back on all eligible purchases.
 There are no spending categories or reward caps to worry about.1

-Photo credit: iStock/RgStudio
+Photo credit: iStock/Deepak Sethi

-1Members earn 2 rewards points for every dollar spent on eligible purchases.
-If you elect to redeem points for cash deposited into your SoFi Checking or Savings account, SoFi Money® account, or fractional shares in your SoFi Active Invest account, or as a payment to your SoFi Personal, Private Student, or Student Loan Refinance, your points will redeem at a rate of 1 cent per every point.
-If you elect to redeem points as a statement credit to your SoFi Credit Card account, your points will redeem at a rate of 0.5 cents per every point.
-For more details please visit SoFi.com/card/rewards.
+1Members earn 2 rewards points for every dollar spent on purchases.
+No points will be earned with respect to reversed transactions, returned purchases, or other similar transactions.
+When you elect to redeem rewards points as cash deposited into your SoFi Checking and Savings account, as a statement credit to a SoFi Credit Card account, as fractional shares into your SoFi Invest account, or as a payment toward your SoFi Personal Loan or Student Loan Refinance, your rewards points will redeem at a rate of 1 cent per point.
+For more details please visit the Rewards page.
 Brokerage and Active investing products offered through SoFi Securities LLC, member FINRA/SIPC.
 SoFi Securities LLC is an affiliate of SoFi Bank, N.A.

 1See Rewards Details at SoFi.com/card/rewards.